Arity: Taking on distracted driving directly

-Here at Arity we are taking on the issue of distracted driving in a hyper-focused way.
-With more than 10 years collecting data directly from cars and mobile phones, we’ve analyzed nearly 35 billion miles of driving data for an unparalleled understanding of how distracted driving impacts our society.
-We are sharing these insights to help consumers and companies alike understand that distracted driving is an issue that affects every single driver and passenger in America.
-And that every driver is part of the solution and we need to empower them with the tools and technology that they need to prevent distracted driving in their vehicles, as well as those around them.
+At Arity, we use a hyper-focused approach to help stop distracted driving.
+With over 10 years of collecting data from cars and mobile phones, we’ve analyzed nearly 35 billion miles of driving data.
+Our work provides an unparalleled understanding of how distracted driving impacts road safety.
+By sharing these insights, we help consumers and companies understand how distracted driving affects drivers and passengers across the U.S. Every driver is part of the solution — so we work to empower them with the tools and technology they need to prevent different types of distracted driving.

 While millions were glued to their televisions and devices, deeply involved in the madness happening on college campuses and arenas throughout March, Team Arity was creating a new kind of competition to illustrate the madness that is distraction happening on the roads.
 In the spirit of the big tournament, we held a Stack Up of our own to identify the least distracted drivers in college towns across the country.

-Recently Arity collaborated with Murphy Research on a distracted driving study.
-This is part of a larger effort here at Arity to better understand how we move through our lives.
-What it reveals is that while we are aware that distraction on the road is a real issue for all of us, we have been slow to recognize the part we each play and how each of us can do better to reduce risk on the road.
+Arity recently collaborated with Murphy Research on a driving study as part of a larger effort to better understand driver habits.
+Our research revealed drivers know distraction is an issue — but they have been slow to recognize the part they play to stop distracted driving.
 Personally, I see it as an insightful way to map our individual narrative, one telling stop at a time that reveals a bigger picture in aggregate.
 To that end, some of the findings of the study were very telling, here are the highlights:

 - 80% of respondents consider themselves a safe driver, yet over 25% reported being in an accident caused by distracted driving.